jacquev6/bottlenecks/README.md

 ![Duration vs. parallelism](build/duration-vs-parallelism.png)

 On my machine, I can see that:
-- `cpu-multiplication` follows Amdahl's law closely, for $p$=100%: it's purely compute-bound and does benefit from any additional compute resource
+- `cpu-multiplication` follows Amdahl's law closely, for $p$=100%: it's purely compute-bound and does benefit from any additional compute resource... until it reaches the number of physical cores in my processor (14).
+It looses performance on the 15th thread, when hyperthreading is used, then on the 29th thread when it is greater than the number of hyperthread cores.
 - `ram-bandwidth-copy` gains from a second thread, but is quite flat for 3 or more threads: it reaches the RAM's bandwidth and adding compute power doesn't help.
 It even makes things worse as we can see the duration increasing slowly for 6 threads and more
 - `disk-write` follows Amdahl's law closely for $p$=90% until 8 threads, but flattens for 9 threads and more: it reaches the disk's bandwidth